schlessinger-lab/pyvol/README.md

 ```bash
 python -m pyvol -t <output_template.cfg>
 ```
-Currently, PyVOL does not output any information to stdout when run this way.
+Currently, PyVOL only reports standard log output to stdout when run this way.
 So if an output directory is not provided, there is no easy way to retrieve the results.

-## Todo list
-1) add comments to pymol_interface.py, pyvol_plugin/__init__.py
-2) Redo this README to actually update it and make it correct
-3) push PyVOL to the PyMOL wiki